muggy8/improbable/from-me-to-me/ov0N9MnO.md

 it's impossiable, it's impssiable; I repeated to myself over and over again.

+Mikay grabbed my hands trying to stop me but for some reason, my body continued moving forwards.

+Mikay said a few other things and probably activated some abilities but none of that registered in my mind.

+All I could think about was the corpse.

+All i could see was the corpse.

-But like a moth to a tourch, I found myself pulled towards the corpse on the ground until I was standing right next to it.
+I found myself being pulled towards the corpse like a moth towards torchlight and soon enough, I was standing right next to it.

 Dried blood was everywhere splattered out from where the head of the corpse would have been.